ipa320/RosTooling.github.io/docu/eclipse_issues.md

 The most common issue is problems in compiling the models because of not-found references.

 The .ros2 models have dependencies to .ros, and the .rossystem models to both of them and sometimes these references are defined on a different project that must be compiled in the correct order and sometimes the automatic build can't deal with it.
 For those cases, you can trigger a new build, for the full Workspace or only for the project with errors.
 This helps in the majority of the cases.
-This option is available under "Poroect" -> "Clean..".
+This option is available under "Project" -> "Clean..".